bludojr/Frontend-quiz-app/README.md

 # Frontend Quiz App

-Challenge your frontend development expertise with this interactive quiz application!
+ This is an interactive quiz application to challenge your frontend development expertise!
 Test your skills in **HTML**, **CSS**, **JavaScript**, and **Accessibility** through a series of carefully crafted questions.
 Built with React and Tailwind, this app offers a modern, responsive interface with dark mode support and real-time progress tracking.

 ## 📌 Table of Contents